weisberglab/beav/README.md

 # **Installation**
 The **beav** pipeline requires a number of programs and databases be installed.
 Therefore, it is highly encouraged and recommended to use conda to install **beav** and all of its dependencies.

-**Prerequisites:
-Prior to installing beav, the usearch program must be installed and present in the environment and PATH variable.
-It can be downloaded from https://www.drive5.com/usearch/**

 # From conda (Recommended)
 It is recommended to use either conda with [libmamba](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community) or mamba to install beav as this will greatly speed up the time solving the environment.